-These terms govern your use of Smarter Payouts and our AI-powered platform.
+These terms govern your use of Smarter Payouts and our platform.

 By using the Smarter Payouts website and services, you agree to these terms and conditions.
 If you do not agree, please do not use our site.